lcostantino/gomemscan/README.md

 ## Limitations

-Current implemntation is Linux based only, targeting kernels with support for THIS SYSCALL, but OSX and Windows providers similar capabilities that may be added in the future.
+Current implemntation is Linux based only, targeting kernels that support process_vm_readv , but OSX and Windows provides similar capabilities that may be added in the future.

 * Only tested 64 bits